kubernetes-sigs/dra-example-driver/README.md

 gpu-test3   pod0   0/1     ContainerCreating   0          2s
 gpu-test3   pod1   0/1     ContainerCreating   0          2s
 gpu-test4   pod0   0/1     Pending             0          2s
+gpu-test5   pod0   0/4     Pending             0          2s
 ...
 ```

-Use your favorite editor to look through each of the `gpu-test{1,2,3,4}.yaml`
+Use your favorite editor to look through each of the `gpu-test{1,2,3,4,5}.yaml`
 files and see what they are doing.
 The semantics of each match the figure
 below: